CC120 (DT) is ALL SOUNDS OFF. It is different, but I can’t elaborate for now.

 Thanks in advance for any and all assistance.

-For anyone reading this in 2025… while I can’t speak to the OG Digis, here is the TL;DR answer for Digitone II and Digtakt II: The receiving box must have MIDI Channel 16 enabled for full stop (all notes off) to work.
+For anyone reading this in 2025… while I can’t speak to the OG Digis, here is the TL;DR answer for Digitone II and Digtakt II: The sending box must have a track enabled as a MIDI machine, on the auto channel for the receiving box for full stop (all notes off) to work.

 DETAILS: